The largest maritime disasters in history. The world's most famous maritime disasters

 Conclusion

-1. The greatest victims in wartime
+1. The greatest casualties in wartime

-2. The greatest victims in non-war time
+2. The greatest casualties in non-war times

-3. The death of 1,198 people in 18 minutes
+3. Death of 1,198 people in 18 minutes

 4. The biggest losses in the British fleet

-5. The worst disaster in Canadian history
+5. Worst disaster in Canadian history

-6. The death of 6,000 people in 7 minutes
+6. Death of 6,000 people in 7 minutes

 Just seven minutes after the torpedo hit, the ship sank, killing almost all passengers and crew.
 This shipwreck is considered the second in the history of navigation in terms of the number of victims.